-Mission: The goals of our research are to understand the principles that guide the assembly of neural circuits and to decipher the way they process information.
+Mission: The goals of our research are to understand the principles and mechanisms that guide the assembly of neural circuits and to decipher the way they process information.

 Techniques: We combine imaging, electrophysiology and molecular biology to address our questions.